markjaquith/markdown-on-save/readme.txt

 * Fixed a regex bug that could break current menu highlighting. props skarab

 == Upgrade Notice ==
+= 1.1.3 =
+Upgrade to fix the bug that caused "titles" in links to fail parsing and to disable the visual editor in Markdown mode

 = 1.1.2 =
 Upgrade to fix the bug that caused "titles" in links to fail parsing